- International Practice

 - Impact Oil & Gas on the expansion of its African portfolio, including acquisition of upstream blocks in Gabon, Namibia, the Senegal-Guinea Bissau AGC and Guinea Bissau.

-- Maurel & Prom on an up to US$650 million revolving credit facility arranged by BNP Paribas, Crédit Agricole Corporate and Investment Bank, Natixis and Standard Chartered Bank.
+- Maurel & Prom on an up to US$650 million revolving credit facility arranged by BNP Paribas, Crédit Agricole Corporate and Investment Bank, Natixis and Standard Chartered Bank and on its gas commercialisation project in Tanzania and its gas sale arrangements with the Tanzanian national oil company.

 - HSBC on a US$100 million secured revolving credit facility for KrisEnergy, an independent upstream E&P company with a focus on Southeast Asia.

-- Sonatrach on the Isle of Grain LNG terminal and establishment of its downstream gas business.
+- Sonatrach in relation to the Isle of Grain LNG terminal.

 Bracewell’s London office recognition